-In connection with the annual report of Semler Scientific, Inc. (the "Registrant") on Form 10-K for the year ended December 31, 2018 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned Senior Vice President, Finance and Accounting of the Registrant, certifies, in accordance with 18 U.S.C.
+In connection with the annual report of Semler Scientific, Inc. (the "Registrant") on Form 10-K for the year ended December 31, 2019 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned Senior Vice President, Finance and Accounting of the Registrant, certifies, in accordance with 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.